- Digital Marketing Services

 Let’s return to Karen’s buyer’s journey, but this time, I’m going to add in the digital marketing tactics that could be used at each stage:

 - First, Karen realizes it’s cold in her house.
-She checks the vents and there’s no heat coming out
+She checks the vents, and there’s no heat coming out.
+This is the second time it’s happened this winter

-- Then, Karen Googles “furnace isn’t working” – SEO, PPC, Video
+- Then, Karen Googles “furnace keeps breaking” – SEO, PPC, content marketing, video

-- Karen heads to Facebook to ask for recommendations for an HVAC company – Facebook advertising
+- Karen heads to Nextdoor to ask her neighbors for recommendations for a furnace replacement company – Nextdoor advertising

-- Karen take her recommendations and Googles each company’s reviews, services, and hours – SEO
+- Karen takes her recommendations and Googles each company’s reviews, services, and hours – Local SEO

-- Karen narrows down her choices and returns to Facebook for recommendations and input from her friends who have used those top companies – Facebook advertising
+- Karen narrows down her choices and heads to Facebook to ask for recommendations and input from her friends who have used those top companies – Facebook advertising, remarketing

-- After her furnace is fixed, Karen raves about the company on social media, and after she’s prompted from an email, leaves a review on Google – Email marketing
+- After her new furnace is installed, Karen raves on social media about how polite, clean, and respectful the installation techs were, and after she’s prompted from an email leaves a review on Google – Social media, email marketing

 - Karen’s family starts sneezing in the spring.
 Karen saw a blog on Facebook about how dirty ducts can cause sneezing.
-When she sees a discount from the company for air duct cleaning in an email newsletter, she clicks on the special, and follows a shortened loop to get her air ducts cleaned – PPC, Facebook advertising, Email marketing
+When she sees a discount from the company for air duct cleaning in an email newsletter she clicks on the special and follows a shortened loop to get her air ducts cleaned – Facebook marketing, email marketing

 - Karen pins and saves all her favorite ideas on social media, and begins looking for a local remodeler on Google – SEO, Pinterest, Instagram, and Facebook advertising

-- Karen gets tired of browsing online, and goes back to Facebook to ask for kitchen designer recommendations – Facebook remarketing and advertising
+- Karen gets tired of browsing online and goes to Nextdoor and Facebook to ask for kitchen designer recommendations – Nextdoor advertising, Facebook remarketing and advertising

 - Karen picks her favorite designer and signs on for a kitchen remodel – Email